feihelab/feihelab.github.io/_pages/about.md

 I previously held research positions at Imperial College London (Theoretical Systems Biology group), University of Sheffield, and University of Manchester (Manchester Centre for Integrative Systems Biology).
 I received a PhD and an MSc (distinction) in control engineering from University of Manchester.
 I am editorial board member of Frontiers in Computational Neuroscience, and have served as reviewer for a number of peer-reviewed journals (including 4 IEEE Transactions, Proc.
 IEEE, Automatica, IET Systems Biology, Biophys.
 J., Int.
 J. Syst Science, Entropy).
 I am also the reviewer for international funding bodies (including EPSRC).
 Currently, I am a member of the UKRI Future Leaders Fellowships (FLF) peer review college.

-If you are interested to apply for a postdoc Fellowship (e.g. Marie Sklodowska-Curie, UKRI, Leverhulme, Newton International) or a visiting position in my group, please do not hesitate to get in touch with me.
-Every year, I also have 1-2 fully-funded PhD studentship.
+If you are interested to apply for a PhD studentship, a postdoc Fellowship (e.g. Marie Sklodowska-Curie, UKRI, Leverhulme, Newton International), or a visiting position in my group, please do not hesitate to get in touch with me.

 E-mail: fei.he@coventry.ac.uk